 Ableton’s stock compressor is a versatile “swiss army” tool with lots of options to fine-tune how it reacts.
-I found it to perform better than average at light to moderate intensity, with an FETish feel.
+I found it to perform better than average at light to moderate intensity, with an FET-like feel.
 When pushed to extremes it can become quite distorted.

 Recommended for: Tight, technical surgery.
 Wear gloves.

 ATK’s compressor feels like it rounds off the front end of transients with a generally aggressive FET vibe.

 Recommended for: Adding weight to something thin & brittle.

 “Digital in a good way”, the 747 has a sine-esque frequency response with a hefty low end.
 Solid punch and stays clean even if pushed hard.

 Recommended for: When you want to add digital mojo to a stale analog part.

 Bus Driver adds sizzly tube splat and an incisive edge to transients.
 Cauterizes tracks together like vegetables in a grill, harmoniously blending them (Thank you, Bernie).
 Add too much smoke, however, and it may overwhelm the palate.